HandsOnDataViz/book/map/README.md

 If your data tables lacks spatial information, it may not be possible to map it.

-3. What type of map is the best fit for my spatial data and story?
+### 3. What type of map is the best fit for my spatial data and story?

 - Point map: best for specific location data (such as addresses or geocoordinates)
 - Polygon map: best for boundary area data (such as census tracts, towns, states)

+**To Do**
+- Insert quick iframe examples of each
-**To Do** Refer to other types of maps and data, such as heat maps, line maps, etc.
+- Refer to other types of maps and data, such as heat maps, line maps, etc.